Does creatine cause hair loss?

 "I started creatine and my hair started falling out" is a common forum post.
 It's also a textbook example of confounding.
 People often start creatine in their 20s, which is exactly when early male pattern baldness becomes visible in people who were going to lose hair anyway.
 The creatine didn't cause it.
 It coincided with it.

 If creatine caused noticeable hair loss, given how many millions of people take it, we would see an obvious signal in the epidemiology.
 We don't.
-Major sports nutrition position stands (ISSN, ACSM) explicitly note there is no demonstrated link.
+The ISSN's review of common creatine misconceptions explicitly notes there is no demonstrated link between creatine and hair loss.

 Practical advice